 A: Yes, carrots are a good source of nutrition for shrimp, and they can be blanched or boiled and then offered as a treat.
 Carrots contain vitamins and minerals that can benefit shrimp, and they are a good source of dietary fiber.

-Q: How long do shrimp liveOpens in a new tab.?
+Q: How long do shrimp live?
 A: The lifespan of shrimp can vary depending on the species and their environment.
 Some shrimp species can live for several years, while others may only live for a few months.
 In general, shrimp tend to have shorter lifespans in aquariums than they do in the wild.

 Q: Can shrimp hurt my fish?
 A: Most shrimp are peaceful and won’t harm fish, but some larger species may be able to capture and eat small fish or fry.
 Additionally, some species of shrimp may become territorial and aggressive towards other shrimp or fish.